karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 ```

 And we are good to go!
-With less than 30 minutes we have a running static website hosted in GitHub Pages and also we are using a secondary github repository to automate the build and deploy of the source code.
+With less than 30 minutes we have achieved:
+- A running static website hosted with GitHub Pages on our main repository.
+- A secondary repository where we put all the site source code and a pipeline to compile and deploy the site source code into the main repository in an automatic way.